S0NNYD/S0NNYD/README.md

 - 👋 Hi, I’m @S0NNYD
 - 👀 I’m interested in multiplayer games especially FPS and mechanical keyboards.
+I'm currenty a student at University of Houston pursuing a bachelor's degree in computer science.
-- 🌱 I’m currently learning how to code.
+- 🌱 I’m currently learning how to become a programmer.
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me at nson2819@gmail.com.